Ingredient Glossary

 Chickpeas

 Chickpeas, or garbanzo beans, are a legume.
-They are high in protein and have a low glycemic index.
+They are high in protein and fiber.

 +